kneath/knyle-says/README.md

 # Knyle Says

-A Simon Says inspired game for the Novation Launchpad.
+A Simon Says inspired game for the Novation Launchpad built on top of the [launchpad gem](https://github.com/thomasjachmann/launchpad).

 ## To Play